PiCake314/Pie/README.md

 - [Comments](#Comments)

-## Variables
+## Variables:
-You define variables by assigning to them and optionally giving them a type:
+Define variables using assignment with an optional type:
 ```pie
 x = 5;
 y: Int = 5;